ShawnJHL/Go/README.md

 board[0][0] = "X"

+MAKE CAN BE USED TO SET LENGTH AND CAPACITY

+b := make([]int, 0, 5) (LENGTH 0, CAPACITY 5)

+### ARRAY/SLICE FUNCTION
+---
+len (array) - LENGTH

+cap (array) - CAPACITY

-APPEND
+append (array, element) - APPEND

-var s []int

-s = append(s, 0)

 ### HASHTABLE/MAP
+---
 type Vertex struct {

 	Lat, Long float64

 }

-#YOU NEED TO USE MAKE IF YOU ARE ONLY INITAILIZING AND THEN ASSIGN KEY VALUE LATER
+YOU NEED TO USE MAKE IF YOU ARE ONLY INITAILIZING AND THEN ASSIGN KEY VALUE LATER

 m := make(map[string]Vertex)